melosso/portway/Documentation/docs/guide/upgrading.md

    - Start Portway and verify that your endpoints, environments, and data work as expected.

 > [!TIP]
 > For major upgrades, always test in a non-production environment first.
+We try to make sure you're always up to date with any breaking changes (in the release notes).

+> [!IMPORTANT]
+> By stopping the web server on IIS (either by either stopping the website or application pool) you'll reset any cache and/or rate limits configured by the application.

-> [!INFORMATION]
+> [!NOTE]
 > You can find your installated version in file `version.txt`.
 Please make sure to overwrite it, to keep version information up to date (which is especially important when submitting bug reports).